MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 Functions used in remote execution are provided in the `mrsdeploy` package, available in installations of [Microsoft R Client](https://msdn.microsoft.com/microsoft-r/r-client) and [Microsoft R Server](https://msdn.microsoft.com/microsoft-r/rserver), on all [supported platforms](https://msdn.microsoft.com/microsoft-r/rserver-install-supported-platforms).

 + On R Client, the `mrsdeploy` package is loaded automatically.
-You can initiate a remote session on an operationalized R Server instance once you complete a remote login.
+You can start a remote session on an operationalized R Server instance once the remote login succeeds.

 + On R Server, the `mrsdeploy` package is enabled and configured through R Server operationalization.
 This configuration step is required.
 For more information, see [Configuring R Server for Operationalization](configuration-initial.md).